 During the summer, children may forget many of the lessons they learned during the school year.
 However, studies have shown that summer learning programmes benefit students, particularly those from low-income families.

-Some Swiss summer camps are tied to a summer school programme, where academics are part of the schedule.
-At TASIS, for example, mornings are dedicated to classroom learning, with a team of educators.
+Some Swiss summer camps are tied to a summer school program, where academics are part of the schedule.
+For example, mornings are dedicated to classroom learning, with a team of educators.
 If some subjects (literature, maths) draw exasperated sighs from your child, many programmes also engage them in academics with new exciting methods – they can learn new languages; try their hands at cooking; or study robotics, design, architecture, photography and musical theatre.

 Mixing learning with fun can help increase memory, motivation and cooperation with other students, and summer programmes help make a connection between the empirical knowledge acquired in the classroom and its real world-applications.
 At summer school, the atmosphere is more relaxed and enjoyable, where children don’t notice they’re learning valuable lessons, making friends and building character.